reevr/complete-ECMAscript-documentation/README.md

 ```
 ## JSON related functions
 ### JSON.parse()
-The JSON.parse() method parses a JSON string, constructing the JavaScript value or object described by the string.
+The JSON.parse() method parses a JSON string, constructing the ECMAscript value or object described by the string.
 An optional reviver function can be provided to perform a transformation on the resulting object before it is returned.
 ```
 var json = '{"result":true, "count":42}';
 obj = JSON.parse(json);